Crack the terminology and make kitchen planning simple

 When it comes to planning a new kitchen or renovation project, a lot of words and phrases are thrown around, that let’s face it, sound like a completely different language to us.

-At B&Q, we understand that not everybody is going to know the difference between a pelmet and a plinth.
+We understand that not everybody knows the difference between a pelmet and a plinth.
 And the last thing we want is for you to feel confused and apprehensive before embarking on an exciting DIY project.
-Which is why we have put together a kitchen jargon buster to help you crack the terminology and better understand the different components that make up a kitchen.
+That’s why we’ve put together a kitchen jargon buster to help you crack the terminology and better understand the different components that make up a kitchen.

-We've split the information into six categories; cabinet doors, layout and design, sinks and taps, appliances, worktops, and storage and accessories.
-So, if you've come across a word or phrase that you're not quite sure of, we're confident you will find its definition here...
+We’ve split the information into six categories; cabinet doors, layout and design, sinks and taps, appliances, worktops, and storage and accessories.
+So, if you’ve come across a word or phrase that you’re not quite sure of, we’re confident that you’ll find its definition here.

-A blind base cabinet is a piece used in a corner to transition from one wall to another without leaving a large empty/void space in a corner.
+A blind base cabinet is a piece used in a corner to transition between one wall to another without leaving a large empty space in a corner.

 Cam and dowel

 A kitchen cabinet or carcass is the shell of your kitchen.
 These are the units with shelves that you use to store all your kitchen items.
 These consist of base cabinets and wall cabinets.
 Your specific kitchen door styles are then fitted to the front.
-We offer cabinets in both white and oak effect, and offer a 10-year manufacturers guarantee.
+We offer cabinets in white and offer a 25-year manufacturers guarantee.

 A decorative horizontal trim that sits above the top of a cabinet.
 These are typically used to give a different style to your cabinets.
 We offer them in modern and traditional styles.